-When you decide to start educating yourself about estate planning and elder law matters, you are invariably going to come into contact with some unfamiliar terms.
+When you decide to start educating yourself about estate planning, you are invariably going to come into contact with some unfamiliar terms.
 This is fully understandable, and in this post, we will look at five terms that you may come across and provide some basic definitions.

 Arthritis is just one example, but there are many other conditions that can prevent completely independent living.
 If a person is receiving long-term care with no hope of any improvement that would make the assistance unnecessary, it is considered to be custodial care.

 Why is this relevant?
 That’s a good question, and the answer is that Medicare does not pay for custodial care.
 It will pay for some of the convalescent care that you may receive after an injury or illness when recovery is expected, but it does not cover in-home custodial care or a stay in an assisted living facility or a nursing home.

 A trustee acts as the administrator of a trust.
 If you were to establish a revocable living trust, you could serve as the trustee while you are alive and well.